dohear/dohear/README.md

 I use he/him/his pronouns :)

 As a developer, I'm interested in:
+- Programming Languages
+- Operating Systems
-- Embedded systems
+- Embedded systems/Low-level systems programming
 - Backend development
-- Low-level systems programming
-- Internet of things
 - Full-stack development
-- Data Science
-- Machine Learning
+- Data Science/Machine Learning

 As a person, outside of programming, I'm interested in:
 - Film (making and watching)